 Is Git Free?

-The best thing about open source software is arguably freedom.
+The best thing about open source software (like Git) is arguably freedom.
 Its proponents often break this down in two senses:

 - Free as in beer (software someone lets you use for free).